calmh/node-zfs/README.md

 ### ZFS Mount

 Mount the filesystem with the specified name.
+All possible options can be found inside the lib/zfs.js file.

 ```js
 var opts = {